Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 ax = points.plot(ax=ax, color="red", markersize=2)
 ```

-_**Figure 6.37**.
+_**Figure 6.36**.
 Polygons that contain at least one Point object._

-As a result, we can now see that all the polygons marked with blue color were correctly selected as those ones which contain at least one point object.
+As a result, we can now see that all the polygons marked with blue color were correctly selected as the ones which contain at least one point object.
 One important thing to remember whenever making spatial queries is that both layers need to share the same Coordinate Reference System for the selection to work properly.
 A typical reason for getting incorrect results when selecting data (likely an empty GeoDataFrame) is that one data layer is e.g. in WGS84 coordinate reference system whereas the other one is in some projected CRS, such as ETRS-LAEA.
-If this happens, you can easily fix the situation by defining and reprojecting both GeoDataFrames to same CRS using the `to_crs()` method (see Chapter 6.4).
+If this happens, you can easily fix the situation by defining and reprojecting both GeoDataFrames to same CRS using the `.to_crs()` method (see Chapter 6.4).

 Following the previous examples, you can easily test other topological relationships as well, by changing the value in `predicate` parameter.
 To find all possible spatial predicates for a given GeoDataFrame you can call: